Understanding the difference between leasehold vs freehold is important, whether you’re buying your first home or you’ve moved a few times.

 Sadly, it’s a topic that estate agents always seem to gloss over, however, it can cost you in the long run if your property isn’t what you thought it was.

-Simply put leasehold vs freehold is the difference between having a landlord and being the outright owner.
+Simply put the difference between these two terms is having a landlord and being the outright owner.

 We promise to keep the legal stuff to a minimise and try our best to explain the terms in an easy to understand way.